yiwan330445/rcc/docs/recipes.md

 - `RCC_VERBOSITY` controls how verbose rcc output will be.
 If this variable is not set, then verbosity is taken from `--silent`, `--debug`, and `--trace` CLI flags.
 Valid values for this variable are `silent`, `debug` and `trace`.
+- `RCC_NO_TEMP_MANAGEMENT` with any non-empty value will prevent rcc for doing any management in relation to temporary directories; using this environment variable means, that something else is managing temporary directories life cycles (and this might also break environment isolation)
+- `RCC_NO_PYC_MANAGEMENT` with any non-empty value will prevent rcc for doing any .pyc file management; using this environment variable means, that something else is doing that management (and using this makes rcc slower and hololibs become bigger and grow faster, since .pyc files are unfriendly to caching)

 ## How to troubleshoot rcc setup and robots?